This post and its photos may contain affiliate links, view our disclosure policy.

 - A leaf with a neat shape

-Up next we have a neat twist on the traditional Scavenger Hunt for Kids.
-Up next is a Color Scavenger Hunt.
+Up next, we have a neat twist on the traditional Scavenger Hunt for Kids.
+A Color Scavenger Hunt.

 2. Color Scavenger Hunt

 Choose 8 to 10 colors and mark them on a piece of paper.
 (Or use the free printable included in our Scavenger Hunt bundle).